andre-caldas/sempraque/content/point-free/basic-idea-part-01.md

 ---
-title: 'Basic Idea (part 01)'
+title: Basic Idea (part 01)
 date: 2025-05-19T08:45:05-03:00
-categories:
-  - point-free
-  - topology
+category: point-free topology
-tags:
+tags: basic idea, poset, lattice
-  - basic idea
-  - poset
-  - lattice
-description: >
-  What is the basic idea behind point-free topology?
+summary: What is the basic idea behind point-free topology?
          In this first post,
          I talk about the structure that is studied instead of the usual set of points and family of open sets: a complete lattice.
 ---

 As the name suggests,